-Our Intermediate Circles provide rigorous instruction in mathematics beyond the school curriculum.
+Our Math Circles for middle school students provide rigorous instruction in mathematics beyond the school curriculum.
 Our goals are to introduce students to a broad range of mathematical topics and approaches to problem-solving that are not covered in school, to show them the wonders and beauty of modern math, to prepare them for math Olympiads and for the rigor of college math, and to encourage them to undertake careers linked to mathematics.

 Think first, code later!